imcs-compsim/pinns_for_comp_mech/README.md

 ### Setup with `conda`
 This repository also comes with an `env.yaml` file to directly create a `conda` environment with all dependencies.
 The provided `conda` environment is configured to include the development dependencies and use `tensorflow` as backend for PINN training.
+Here we leverage an installation via `conda-forge` to be able to install specific versions that are tailored to the available hardware.
 To create an environment, run
 ```bash
 $ conda env create -f env.yaml